LinkNacional/lkn-wc-gateway-cielo/README.txt

 == Description ==

-The **Cielo for WooCommerce** plugin is a robust payment gateway designed to seamlessly integrate your [WooCommerce](https://www.linknacional.com.br/wordpress/woocommerce/) store with [Cielo](https://www.linknacional.com.br/wordpress/woocommerce/cielo/), one of Brazil's leading payment processors.
+The **Cielo for WooCommerce** plugin for [WordPress](https://www.linknacional.com.br/wordpress/) is a robust payment gateway designed to seamlessly integrate your [WooCommerce](https://www.linknacional.com.br/wordpress/woocommerce/) store with [Cielo](https://www.linknacional.com.br/wordpress/woocommerce/cielo/), one of Brazil's leading payment processors.
 With this plugin, you can empower your customers to pay using popular methods like PIX, Google Pay, and securely process both **credit** and **debit cards**, all while leveraging **3DS support** for fast and protected transactions.

 Setting up the plugin is straightforward, allowing you to quickly enable the main card brands accepted by Cielo API.
 It integrates natively with WooCommerce, ensuring a smooth and efficient checkout experience for your customers.